brandongillett/ReverseShell/README.md

 ---

-<p align="center"> (Education purpose only) This is a project that I personally found interesting to demonstrate use of sockets and multiple threading and subprocess methods in python.
+<p align="center"> (Education purpose only) This is a project that I personally found interesting to demonstrate use of sockets, threading, and subprocess methods in python.
     <br>
-Insperation/Credit : <a href="https://github.com/malwaredllc/byob">BYOB (Build Your Own Botnet)</a>
+Inspiration/Credit : <a href="https://github.com/malwaredllc/byob">BYOB (Build Your Own Botnet)</a>
 </p>

 ## 📝 Table of Contents